In this time of change your ability to create inspiration is essential: both for attracting people to your project and enthusing them to do more.

-But the more you steamroller people into supporting you now, the more you will have to keep convincing them later, every time an issue arises.
-And in these times of change there will be lots of issues…
+But the more you force people into supporting you now, the more effort you will have to put into convincing them again and again in the future, every time an issue arises.
+And in these times of change there will be many issues…

 “This is where we are going.
 If you don’t like it, sell your stock.”

-The same applies to managers, employees, customers, and anybody else whose support you need: are they on the bus or off the bus?
+The same applies to your managers, employees, customers, and anybody else whose support you need: are they on the bus or off the bus?
 Will they lead, follow, or get out of the way?

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.